 (4) Provided the following criteria are fulfilled:

-The relative bulk density ID of the non-cohesive soil (with subgrade reaction kgr) is at least medium dense.
+— The relative bulk density ID of the non-cohesive soil (with subgrade reaction kgr) is at least medium dense.

-The consistency index Ic of the fine cohesive soil (with subgrade reaction kfi) is > 0,5.
+— The consistency index Ic of the fine cohesive soil (with subgrade reaction kfi) is > 0,5.

-The profile and system dimensions correspond to the usual ranges in steel sheet pile walls.
+— The profile and system dimensions correspond to the usual ranges in steel sheet pile walls.

 The critical length Lcr, LT for lateral torsional buckling of partially embedded piles may be approximated as follows: